 The UB Program lays a strong academic and social foundation and prepares students for college.
 Beyond the opportunity to participate in a positive, motivating, college-focused environment, members of the UB program family receive intensive year-round academic preparation, tutoring services, and test preparation for the ACT and SAT.
 Students can participate in college/cultural tours and personal/career development activities and workshops during Saturday Academy sessions and the UB Summer Academy.

 There is no cost to students or family, just the investment of time and interest in your future.
 Students must be demonstrate a willingness to commit to the program.
 Students can receive a stipend of up to $40 per month based upon the student's commitment and participation, attitude in the program and performance in school.

 To receive free services, a student must:

-- Be enrolled in the public schools of Mountain Pine or Hot Springs High School
+- Be enrolled in grades 9-12 at Mountain Pine or Hot Springs High School

 - Have a desire to go to college